JP/EN

 Besides working on making things, ‘tamaki niime’ works for more details to fundamentally change clothing, food and housing while thinking about a globally friendly environment.
 In this situation, the role of the ‘Maku Team’ (farming team) is to grow cotton, the original material of niime products, and make vegetables and rice for the staff’s meals, providing them with a vital resource.
 Therefore, their works are the core power of their creation.

-I interviewed three team members, Ryosuke Yanagi, Shoko Fukumori and Ryo Kobata, who are seeking their own farming.
+I interviewed three team members, Ryosuke Yanagi, Shoko Fukumori and Makoto Kobata, who are seeking their own farming.
 I asked them to talk about their big visions and desires for the future.

 — I was requested to have an interview because you have a big announcement from the Maku Team.